 Is periodontal treatment painful?

-Periodontal treatment can be painful for one patient, depending on the severity of their periodontal disease.
-If caught in its earlier stages and treated most patients report little to no pain.
+Periodontal treatment can be painful from patient to patient, depending on the severity of the periodontal disease.
+If caught in its earlier stages and treated, most patients report little to no pain.
+As the disease progresses, your gums may become tender, and you may require more in-depth treatment that may cause pain.

 What are the stages of periodontal disease?

 Periodontal disease is a progressive disease that is divided into 4 stages.
 As patients progress into further stages the infection gets worse.
 The order of the stages begins with gingivitis.
 It then developed into slight periodontal disease, then moderate periodontal disease, and finally advanced periodontal disease.

 Is periodontitis curable?